What is Nudge?

 - For stocks undergoing corporate action such as bonus or stock split.

 This Nudge is displayed to inform the users that the sudden drop in the stock price is due to a corporate action and not because of a loss.

-- Stocks undergoing Insolvency Resolution Process (IRP).
+- For stocks undergoing Insolvency Resolution Process (IRP).

 This Nudge is displayed for companies that are undergoing IRP, informing the users about the risks of investing in such companies.
 There is a high chance of losing the entire investment if the shares are extinguished as part of the acquisition of the company.
 To know more about IRP, see What does IRP (Insolvency resolution process) mean?

-- Transacting in illiquid stocks.
+- For illiquid stocks.